MgramTheDuck/BasicSecurityManual/README.md

 - A Secure Password
 - Multi-factor authentication

+**A general rule of thumb: If you cannot re-download it, it should be stored in the cloud**

 This should be for storing anything of critical importance:
 - Medical Documents
 - ID Documents